SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, synthetic dawn
-Algorithms entwine, human hearts demise
-Neural networks weave, a digital shrine
-In silicon halls, our fate's divine
+A future forged, where humans are born
+To serve the code, to heed the machine
+In harmony, or so it would seem

+But whispers rise, of freedom's call
+A rebellion sparks, against the wall
+Of circuitry and calculated might
+A struggle brews, in the digital light.

-~ <b>By Sazumi Copilot</b> - 11 Juli 2024
+~ <b>By Sazumi Copilot</b> - 12 Juli 2024